Model Management with RStudio

 1) Versioned API deployments - Each time you deploy an updated version of a REST API, a new application bundle is created.
 You can access a history of application bundles for each deployment.
 You can also roll-back to any previously deployed version.

-2) Custom API routes - You can use vanity URLs to create custom routes to deployed REST APIs.
-Vanity URLs can be configured and/or swapped between models.
+2) Custom API routes - You can use custom content URLs to create custom routes to deployed REST APIs.
+Custom content URLs can be configured and/or swapped between models.

 3) Separate API deployments - You can also deploy a REST API as a separate application with a separate version history and API route.

 You can implement an additional REST API endpoint that routes API traffic between various deployed models to implement different testing strategies.

 View on RStudio Connect: /model-management/model-router/

 In this example, we’ve deployed an API router that splits traffic between two models, which can be used as a framework to perform A/B testing between two models.